mlrun/demo-github-actions/README.md

 # ML Pipeline Automation and CI/CD Using GitHub Actions, Kubeflow and MLRun

-Automated machine learning (ML) pipelines are used to run a multi-stage workflow which comprise of data ingestion, data preparation, model training , validation and finally deployment.
+Machine learning (ML) pipelines allow us to automate multi-stage workflow which comprise of data ingestion, data preparation, model training, validation and finally deployment.

 Every time our code, data or parameters change we may want to re-evaluate our model accuracy and performance before we deploy.
 This resembles the CI/CD practice for delivering code to production with the additional aspects of data and parameter/configuration versioning,